SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/kafka.md

 * In the input plugins section, which is `[[inputs.jolokia2_agent]]`:
     * `urls` - In the `[[inputs.jolokia2_agent]]` section.
 The URL to the Kafka server.
 This can be a comma-separated list to connect to multiple Kafka servers.
 Please see [this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/jolokia2) for more information on additional parameters for configuring the Jolokia input plugin for Telegraf.
     * In the tags sections (total 3) which is section[inputs.jolokia2_agent.tags], and [inputs.disk.tags]
-        * `environment` - This is the deployment environment where the Kafka cluster identified by the value of `urls` parameter resides.
+        * `environment`.
+This is the deployment environment where the Kafka cluster identified by the value of `urls` parameter resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
-        * `messaging_cluster` - Enter a name to identify this Kafka cluster.
+        * `messaging_cluster`.
+Enter a name to identify this Kafka cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
 * In the output plugins section:
     * `url` - This is the HTTP source URL created in step 3.
 Please see [this doc](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/configure-telegraf-output-plugin) for more information on additional parameters for configuring the Sumo Logic Telegraf output plugin.